This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-The easiest way to grow lemongrass at home is from bulbs, either purchased in a garden centre or in the supermarket.
-When I say supermarket, I mean the lemongrass that’s sold for consumption opposed to growing as plants.
-Lemongrass in the shop will run you about 99p for a small bundle and if it’s not wilted or too brown/dried-out, it’s possible to grow a new Lemongrass plant from each stalk!
+The easiest way to grow lemongrass at home is from shoots, either purchased in a garden center or in the supermarket.
+When I say a supermarket, I mean the lemongrass that’s sold for consumption as opposed to growing as plants.
+Lemongrass found in the supermarket isn’t very expensive and if it’s not wilted or too brown/dried-out, it’s possible to grow a new Lemongrass plant from each stalk!

-To get started, go shopping and buy the firmest, least dried out bunch of lemongrass you can find.
+To get started, go shopping and buy the firmest, least dried-out bunch of lemongrass you can find.
 Take it home and then peel back the first layer or two and a good part of the upper leaves, especially the ones which are dried out.

-Then fill a glass with plain water, put your trimmed lemongrass stalks in and place the whole thing into a warm window sill.
+Then fill a glass with plain water, put the trimmed lemongrass stalks in and place the whole thing into a warm window sill.
 The water should completely cover the bulbous bit at the bottom of the stalks.
-Within a week or two, roots will start to appear and possibly some leaves.
+Within a few weeks, roots will start to appear and possibly some leaves.
 When the roots are about 1-2 inches long, you can trim back the original stalk a bit more and then plant each stalk into its own small pot of compost.

-Planting Lemongrass into small pots
+Planting Lemongrass Shoots

-These small pots of lemongrass should be grown on in a warm place until they have plenty of leaves and the roots need a bigger pot.
-At this point, you can harden them off over a week and then plant outside in a sunny, warm and moist spot 12 inches apart.
-You can also re-pot them on into larger containers to keep indoors or in a greenhouse.
+These small pots of lemongrass should be grown in a warm place until they have plenty of leaves and the roots need a bigger pot.
+At this point, you can harden them off over a week and then plant outside in a sunny, warm, and moist spot 12 inches apart.
+You can also re-pot them into larger containers to keep indoors or in a greenhouse.
 Fully grown, the plant is fairly bushy with long thin leaves and numerous stalks emerging from the original one.
 Though they can grow to large sizes if they have the space, a container or pot will constrict their roots enough to make it a lovely house plant.